-Unlike the traditional grocery store instant coffee, Waka Coffee is a premium instant coffee sold exclusively online.
+Unlike the traditional grocery store instant coffee, Waka Coffee is a premium instant coffee sold direct to consumers.
 We believe that in order for us to provide you the most quality instant coffee, support our social goal, and keep our products as affordable as we can, we must communicate with you directly.
-This is exactly why we are going to tell you the reasons to what makes our instant coffee premium.
+This is exactly why we are going to tell you the reasons to what makes our instant coffee so special.

 The Beans: Only Arabica

 While there are over than 120 different species of coffee identified, only 2 types are grown in quantities sufficient for commercial production - Arabica and Robusta.
 Arabica makes up most of the coffee used by speciality coffee roasters and coffee shops while Robusta is commonly used in coffee syrups for manufacturing coffee-flavored products as well as by traditional instant coffee brands.
 Robusta is also mixed into coffee blends to give a caffeine kick.

 Robusta can grow in lower altitudes, higher temperatures, and it's more resistant to disease.
 This what makes growing Robusta beans cheaper compared to the more superior Arabica beans.
 The World Atlas of Coffee describes Robusta beans as “woody, burnt-rubber quality in the cup.
 It usually has very little acidity, but will have a heavy body mouthfeel.”
 Robusta makes up to about 40 percent of the coffee processed each year and has more caffeine than Arabica.
 Twice the amount to be exact!
 According to the website Coffee Chemistry, robusta bean is 2.2% caffeine, while an Arabica bean is 1.2% caffeine.
 Robusta is used in espresso blends and other coffees that claim to be the strongest caffeinated coffees.